jfdelaquis/latex/README.md

 * Mac: `/usr/local/texlive/texmf-local/tex/latex`
 * Windows: `/c/textlive/texmf-local`

 After changing or adding any files to the directory, you need to rebuild the LaTeX tree by running `texhash` in the command line.
 It is a good idea to run the command after updating the repository.
-The repository should be cloned directly in
+The repository should be cloned directly in the texmf folder (as outlined above or in your custom texmf location).

 ## teaching
 This is a folder containing class files and related files when writing exams or class notes.
 The class files are essentially a preamble in order to keep the actual exam files at a minimum and to retain consistency in the document layout.